ishehadeh/zig-ringbuffer/README.md

 ## Resetting

-The buffer can be reset, without freeing memory using `RingBuffer.clearRetainingCapacity()`.
+The buffer can be reset without freeing memory using `RingBuffer.clearRetainingCapacity()`.

 ## Freeing